 "No Place for a Street-Fighting Man: New Exploration of the Sources of Nonviolent Discipline.”

-“Resources and Revolution: A Time-Series Analysis of Oil and Gas Rents and Civil Resistance Onset.”
+“Dutch Disease - Deadly to Civil Resistance: A Time-Series Analysis of Oil and Gas Rents and Nonviolent Resistance.”

 “Co-Optation, Opportunity, or Agency?
 Non-Democratic Institutions and Civil Resistance Onset.”